 105.2.1 Qualifications of technical assistants.
 A technical assistant shall have at least three years of experience and general knowledge in at least one of the following areas: building construction; building construction conceptual and administrative processes; building, fire or housing inspections; plumbing, electrical or mechanical trades; or fire protection, elevator or property maintenance work.
-Any combination of education and experience that would confer equivalent knowledge and ability shall be deemed to satisfy this requirement.
+Any combination of education and experience that would confer equivalent knowledge and ability, including high school technical training programs or college engineering, architecture, or construction degree programs, shall be deemed to satisfy this requirement.
 The locality may establish additional qualification requirements.